Adrian484/Hangman/README.md

 8. Some last minute touches I have added include a full reset button, that will refresh the entire page and change everything including the win count, I have decided to avoid having the background affected on the click of this button as it would not be necessary.
 So it's identical to the New Game button except this one will also reset the win count.
 The game in this state is fully functional, but could definitely use some gameplay balances as it is currently very hard to win and each word length is inconsistent.

                                                         Trivia:

-> This fetched API is believed to have 178,000 words to choose from In this API, there are certain words with shrimp in it:
+> This fetched API is believed to have 178,000 (178,187) words to choose from In this API, there are certain words with shrimp in it:

 "shrimp","shrimped","shrimper","shrimpers","shrimpier","shrimpiest","shrimping","shrimplike","shrimps","shrimpy"

-Shrimpier has showed up once when testing by pure coincidence.
+Shrimpier has showed up once when testing by pure coincidence!

-> As this is an extremely large database of words, there is a very small chance certain dirty words or swear words will appear, but if it happens, don't say I didn't warn you!
+> As this is an extremely large database of words, there is a very small chance certain dirty words or swear words will appear, this hasn't happened to me, but I searched the API database out of curiosity.
+It's very unlikely but if it happens, don't say I didn't warn you!